SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 This query consists of 2 phrases.

-"Construction" and "Building" are widely used (in general) to describe other activities than construction materials, or the building industry - these search temrs should not be used on its own.
+"Construction" and "Building" are widely used (in general) to describe other activities than construction materials, or the building industry - these search terms should not be used on its own.
 (Very high precision, perhaps not good?)

 ##### Phrase 1: